-The 2015 Latin Trade Symposium and 21st Annual BRAVO Business Awards drew more than 500 delegates, representing more than 200 organizations, from across 20 countries around the world.
-Keeping in line with the themes of innovation and looking towards future generations, the series of programs spanned over two days in 2015, and began on Wednesday, October 28, where Latin Trade held its inaugural ‘’Agents of Change: The New Face of Innovation and Talent’’ forum.
-On Thursday, October 29, global thought leaders and decision makers from major corporations, governments and multilateral institutions shared their insights and perspectives on innovation, at the 2015 Latin Trade Symposium entitled ‘’Success through Innovation.’’
+The 2015 Symposium and 21st Annual BRAVO Business Awards drew more than 500 delegates, representing more than 200 organizations, from across 20 countries around the world.
+Keeping in line with the themes of innovation and looking towards future generations, the series of programs spanned over two days in 2015, and began on Wednesday, October 28, where we held the inaugural ‘’Agents of Change: The New Face of Innovation and Talent’’ forum.
+On Thursday, October 29, global thought leaders and decision makers from major corporations, governments and multilateral institutions shared their insights and perspectives on innovation, at the 2015 Symposium entitled ‘’Success through Innovation.’’

 Following the Symposium, the BRAVO Business Awards celebrated 21 years of recognizing the leaders who are shaping and transforming the region.
 In 2015, Latin Trade honored 10 individuals for their tremendous contributions to Latin America and the Caribbean.